Is EFOI’s price to cash per share ratio a concern for investors?

 I will give a breakdown of the key shareholders in Energy Focus Inc. (EFOI).
 Recent figures show that the company’s insiders hold 16.74% of shares.
 A total of 16 institutional investors hold shares in the company, making 4.72% of its stock and 5.66% of its float.

-Mar 30, 2023, it was reported that the Company’s largest institutional holder is International Assets Investment Management, LLC holding total of 0.11 million shares that make 1.20% of the company’s total number of shares and are currently priced at 31414.0.
+Mar 30, 2023, it was reported that the Company’s largest institutional holder is International Assets Investment Management, LLC holding total of 0.11 million shares that make 1.20% of the company’s total number of shares and are currently priced at 0.22 million.

 The securities firm Vanguard Group, Inc. (The) holds 81557.0 shares of EFOI, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 0.92%, and the holding percentage of shares is valued at 24059.0.
+Taking this into account, the holding percentage comes to 0.92%, and the holding percentage of shares is valued at 0.17 million.

 An overview of Energy Focus Inc.’s technicals